ietf-wg-acme/acme/draft-ietf-acme-acme.md

 account (required, string):
 : The URL for account being modified.
-The content of this field MUST be the exact string provided in the Location header field in response to the new-registration request that created the account.
+The content of this field MUST be the exact string provided in the Location header field in response to the new-account request that created the account.

 newKey (required, JWK):
 : The JWK representation of the new key